esp-rs/esp-hal-community/esp-hal-smartled/README.md

 - Release a version 1 once the RMT peripheral is stable.
 - LED data streaming via continuous RMT transmission.
 This would massively improve the throughput of the driver, especially for large LED counts.
 It needs support on the RMT peripheral side in `esp-hal`, where such work is explicitly planned.
-- `embedded-graphics` support by treating the LED chain as a 2D display.

 If you really need one of them, please tell me about it!